tybenz/blog/_posts/2014-02-25-making-spam-cool-again.md

 with the above-mentioned resources as I am.
 But the fun part was building it.

-I use [GitHub Pages](http://pages.github.com) to host the site and a node.js (ew) app to update twitter and the blog simultaneously.
+I use [GitHub Pages](http://pages.github.com) to host the site and a node.js app to update twitter and the blog simultaneously.
 Oh, and I wrote a bookmarklet so that I can just click a button from within a site and send it to the spammer.